-Every year, more than 1 million students come from all over the world to study in the U.S. Future professors, doctors, coders, engineers, and more, all apply to some of the best colleges and universities in the world to study and set themselves up for a lifetime of success.
+Every year, students come from all over the world to study in the U.S. Future professors, doctors, coders, engineers, and more, all apply to some of the best colleges and universities in the world to study and set themselves up for a lifetime of success.
 We know that the application process for college, even as someone born and raised in the U.S., can seem a little daunting at first—for international students, it can seem downright overwhelming.

 Below is a step-by-step guide for how to apply to college from outside of the U.S. along with a list of everything you need to know.

 According to the Institute of International Education, around 39,849 international students studied at community colleges in the U.S. during academic year 2021–2022.
 And for good reason - community colleges provide an excellent opportunity to get a quality education at a low price, and if you’re unsure what you want to do after college, community college gives you an opportunity to explore different areas of study before completing your degree or transferring to a traditional four-year college.

 If you’re consider applying to a community college in the U.S., there are a few key materials you need to provide:

 1. An English test: Most community colleges require their international students to take an English speaking, reading, and writing test, such as the Test of English as a Foreign Language (TOEFL).
 This is an essential test for any school looking to gauge students’ aptitude with English.
 If you’re nervous about taking it, there are countless practice tests available online, along with apps, remote tutoring, and other resources to help you prepare.